-All contracts equal to or exceeding the amount requiring bids according to the rules of the State Board of Education must be approved in advance by the School Board.
+All purchases, except petty cash purchases and those otherwise authorized herein will be based on purchase orders issued by the purchasing department of the School District.
+All purchase orders and contracts equal to or exceeding the amount requiring bids according to Florida Statutes must be approved in advance by the School Board.